cobisLab/YTLR/README.md

 >* -o: The output directory for the results.

+**Notice!**
+It may take a while to download the full texts using the PMC ftp services due to its file package structures.

 # Example and Output Results

 If we use the example inputs with the example command: